polyswarm/microengine-webhooks-py/README.md

 Engines need to listen passively until a new event arrives.

 Your webserver will receive HTTP requests.
-A python WSGI application running handles the requests and enqueues a job to be handled by a worker.
+A python WSGI application running handles the requests and enqueues a job to be processed by a worker.

 The worker runs your function `analyze()` and it decides the appropriate response.
 In the same job the worker sends the response back to PolySwarm.